 STANLEY ROAD HAS BEEN SELECTED AS A MAJOR REFUND POINT FOR CONTAINERS FOR CHANGE IN BUNBURY AND THE SOUTH WEST

 Stanley Road Regional Waste Management Facility, just a few minutes from Australind has been selected by the state government as major refund point for Containers for Change, Western Australia’s Container Deposit Scheme for Bunbury and the South West.

 Containers for Change will allow Western Australians to claim a 10-cent refund when they return eligible beverage containers at designated refund points across the State.

 For more information about the scheme and to stay up to date like the Watch Your Waste South West Facebook Page, follow us on Instagram @watch_your_waste_south_west or visit our website watchyourwaste.wa.gov.au

-Full details of the scheme can be found at https://warrrl.com.au/containers-for-change/
+Full details of the scheme can be found at https://www.containersforchange.com.au/